Introduction

 Image Credit: Cuisinart

-Cuisinart is a well-known company that is popular for making quality appliances, one of its appliances is the Cuisinart coffee making machines, which are among the best on the market right now.
+Cuisinart is a well-known company that is popular for making quality appliances.
+This is one of its appliances, which is one of the best in the market at the moment.

-Let’s assume you want a programmable model, a thermal carafe, or a single-serve brewer, you name it, Cuisinart got you covered, they offer a wide range of coffee makers, which all come with different features and price points.
+Say you want a programmable model, a thermal carafe, or a single-serve brewer, you name it, Cuisinart has you covered, they offer a wide range of coffee makers, all with different -Come with different features and price points.

 When the machine is due for internal cleaning, a little self-cleaning light will flash on the front of your Cuisinart with a “self-cleaning” feature.